gilbertchen/duplicacy/README.md

 ## Features

-Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, and Backblaze) and offers all essential features of a modern backup tool:
+Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, Backblaze, and Google Drive) and offers all essential features of a modern backup tool:

 * Incremental backup: only back up what has been changed
 * Full snapshot : although each backup is incremental, it must behave like a full snapshot for easy restore and deletion